 100 Aquarium Way, Long Beach, CA 90802

 On Saturday, Oct.
-27th and Sunday, Oct.
-28th, the Aquarium of the Pacific becomes the Scarium of the Pacific.
-From 9:00 am to 5:00 pm each day, families are invited to get into the Halloween spirit with a children’s costume contest, a creepy coloring contest, spooky storytelling, face painting, and magic shows.
-And because it is the Aquarium, there’s underwater pumpkin carving.
+26th and Sunday, Oct.
+27th, the Aquarium of the Pacific becomes the Scarium of the Pacific.
+From 9:00 am to 5:00 pm each day, families are invited to get into the Halloween spirit with a children’s costume contest, arts and crafts, storytelling, face painting, and magic shows.
+And because it is the Aquarium, there’s underwater pumpkin carving and a chance to learn about “eerie animals” in the Great Hall.
 Activities are included in the price of general Aquarium admission.

 Halloween in Valencia

 26101 Magic Mountain Parkway, Valencia, CA 91355